-To analyze data in a single click, use Analyze button on a left panel named "Training data".
-After clicking the button the analysis process will begin step by step and the results for each data processing step can be accessed by clicking on the icons at the stepper panel at the top of the program window:
+To analyze data in a single click, use the Analyze button (left panel).
+After clicking the button the analysis process will begin step by step and the results for each data processing step can be accessed by clicking on the icons at the upper toolbar of the program window:

-The summary of the analysis can be also accessed in a form of a complete report by clicking at the “Report” icon at the stepper panel.
-Other results can be exported through the “Export” menu at “Training data” panel.
+The summary of the analysis can also be accessed in a form of a complete report by clicking at the Report icon at the stepper panel.
+Other results can be exported through the “Export” menu at the left panel.